 Image Source: https://www.grammarly.com/

-Optimizing your written content is like honing a blade so that it holds an edge and cuts effectively.
+When writing a blog post you should be focused on providing valuable information.
+Once your don'e writing your blog post follow-up by going back through and looking for opportunities to optimize your written content.
+Optimizing your content is like honing a blade so that it holds an edge and cuts effectively.
 Using content that is not optimized is a bit like carrying a butter knife onto a battlefield.
 Grammar, readability, and formatting have more of an impact than you might think.
 If your content isn’t easy to read or understand, they will click away before achieving the objective you’ve carefully set out.

 Grammarly is a web service that makes it easy to create stronger content, using AI to help writers improve their work.
 Readable does the same for readability, ensuring that your content is accessible, easy to understand, and targeted to the right audience.